-If chronological gaps are discovered in the data revision module, these are closed by subsequently recording additional episodes of the above-mentioned main activities.
-If there is no main activity for the examined period, the interviewee can close it with a so-called gap activity.
-In addition, gaps can be closed in the data revision module by adjusting the dates of the episodes between which a gap exists.
+If chronological gaps are identified, they are subsequently closed by recording additional episodes with regard to the above-mentioned main activities.
+If there is no suitable main activity for a gap, the respondent can close it with a "gap activity".
+Moreover, gaps can be filled by adjusting the start and end dates of the episodes between which the gap exists.

-Chronological overlaps of episodes are discussed in the data revision module together with the interviewee.
-This may lead to a change of the dates of the episodes involved in the overlap.
-For inaccurate or missing dates, estimates are calculated in addition to the original dates, as far as there are reasonable indications for good estimates.
-For example, the imprecise specification about the starting month of an episode "Summer" is replaced by the value 7 "July" and saved in the biography file.
-In this way, even episodes with incomplete date specifications can be included in the chronological test and checked for gaps or overlaps with temporally adjacent episodes in the overall context of the life course (for general and specific functionality of the data revision module, see Ruland et al., 2016 and Matthes et al. 2005, 2007).
+Chronological overlaps of episodes are also reviewed together with the respondent.
+This may lead to an adjustment of the dates of the episodes involved in the overlap.
+For imprecise or missing date information, estimates are calculated where there is reasonable evidence.
+For example, the rather vague specification "summer" for the starting month of an episode is replaced by the value 7 for "July" and stored accordingly.
+This allows episodes with incomplete dates to be included in the plausibility test during the interview and to be checked in the overall context of the reported life history (Ruland et al., 2016; Matthes et al. 2005, 2007).